Lawrence M. Hadley

-Best Lawyers in America, 2012-2019
+Best Lawyers in America, 2012-2023

-Martindale-Hubbell, AV Preeminent Peer Rated
+Martindale-Hubbell AV Preeminent Peer Rated

 Legal 500, Leading Patent Litigator

 "The Fifty Percent Ad Valorem Duty on Foreign Ship Repairs: Scope of Application and Proposals for Elimination," 24 Geo.
 Wash.
 J. Int’l L. & Econ.,1991

 "P2P: The Path to Prosperity," 24 Loy.
 L.A.
 Ent.
 L. Rev. 649, 2004

-- Larry Hadley to Participate at Licensing Executive Society’s Annual Conference
+Speaker, Licensing Executive Society’s Annual Conference

-- Lawrence Hadley to Discuss Section 101 and First Post-Alice Opinion in IPO Webinar
+Speaker, “Section 101 and First Post-Alice Opinion,” IPO Webinar

-Speaker, “Section 101 of the Patent Act During the Distributed Computing Industry Association Webcast
+Speaker, “Section 101 of the Patent Act,” Distributed Computing Industry Association Webcast